38,628 new Covid cases, 617 deaths in India; positivity rate at 2.21%

-The active cases have climbed to 4,12,153 and comprises 1.29 per cent of the total infections, while the national Covid-19 recovery rate was recorded at 97.37 per cent, the data updated at 8 am showed.
+The active cases have declined to 4,12,153 and comprise 1.29 per cent of the total infections, while the national Covid-19 recovery rate was recorded at 97.37 per cent, the data updated at 8 am showed.

-The cumulative tests conducted so far for detection of Covid-19 in the country has touched 47.83 crore, while the daily positivity rate was recorded at 2.21 per cent .
+A decrease of 2,006 cases has been recorded in the active Covid-19 caseload in a span of 24 hours.

 Also Read — Hopeful of launching Covovax for adults in October, Q1 2022 for children: SII CEO